 Hunter Water Burwood Beach Wastewater Treatment Works, Australia

-Aurecon’s water expertise helps prevent public health risks through its work on this wastewater treatment facility
+Aurecon’s water expertise helps to prevent public health risks through its work on this wastewater treatment facility.

 Aurecon was appointed by Abergeldie Complex Infrastructure as lead designer on the Hunter Water Burwood Beach WWTW UV Upgrade.

-The state of the art system will use ultraviolet light to inactivate bacteria, viruses and protozoa.
+The state of the art system uses ultraviolet light to inactivate bacteria, viruses and protozoa.
 The Burwood Beach Waste Water Treatment Works serves the Newcastle City area and surrounding suburbs, taking in an area bounded approximately by Dudley, Charlestown, Wallsend and Mayfield.
-It currently treats 48 million litres (ML) per day and handles the wastewater for a population equivalent to 190,000 people.
+It currently treats 48 million litres (ML) per day and handles the wastewater for a population equivalent to 190 000 people.